MBCProject/mbc-markdown/anti-behavioral-analysis/detect-vm.md

 Methods
 -------
+* **Check File and Directory Artifacts**: Virtual machines create files on the file system (e.g., VMware creates files in the installation directory C:\Program Files\VMware\VMware Tools).
+Malware can check the different folders to find virtual machine artifacts (e.g., Virtualbox has the artifact VBoxMouse.sys). [[2]](#2)
+* **Check Memory Artifacts**: VMware leaves many artifacts in memory.
+Some are critical processor structures, which, because they are either moved or changed on a virtual machine, leave recognizable footprints.
+Malware can search through physical memory for the strings VMware, commonly used to detect memory artifacts. [[2]](#2)
+* **Check Named System Objects**: Virtual machines often include specific named system objects by default, such as Windows device drivers, which can be detected by testing for specific strings, whether found in the Windows registry or other places.
+* **Check Processes**: The VMware Tools use processes like VMwareServices.exe or VMwareTray.exe, to perform actions on the virtual environment.
+Malware can list the process and searches for the VMware string.
+Process related to Virtualbox can be detected by malware by query the process list. [[2]](#2)
+* **Check Registry Keys**: Virtual machines and emulators register artifacts in the registry, which can be detected by malware.
+For example, a search for "VMware" or "VBOX" in the registry might reveal keys that include information about a virtual hard drive, adapters, running services, or virtual mouse. [[2]](#2) Example registry key value artifacts include "HARDWARE\Description\System (SystemBiosVersion) (VBOX)" and "SYSTEM\ControlSet001\Control\SystemInformation (SystemManufacturer) (VMWARE)"; example registry key artifacts include "SOFTWARE\VMware, Inc.\VMware Tools (VMWARE)" and "SOFTWARE\Oracle\VirtualBox Guest Additions (VBOX)". [[5]](#5)
+* **Check Running Services**: VMwareService.exe runs the VMware Tools Service as a child of services.exe.
+It can be identified by listing services. [[2]](#2)
+* **Check Virtual Devices**: The presence of virtual devices can indicate a virtualized environment (e.g., "\\.\VBoxTrayIPC"). [[5]](#5)
+* **Check Windows**: Malware may check windows for VM-related characteristics such as:
+	* Window size: tiny window size may indicate a VM.
+	* Unique windows: may check for the presence of known windows from analysis tools running in a VM.
+	* Title bars: may inject malicious code to svchost.exe to check all open window title bar text to a list of strings indicating virtualized environment.
 * **Guest Process Testing**: Virtual machines offer guest additions that can be installed to add functionality such as clipboard sharing.
 Detecting the process responsible for these tasks, via its name or other methods, is a technique employed by malware for detecting whether it is being executed in a virtual machine.
 * **HTML5 Performance Object Check**: In three browser families, it is possible to extract the frequency of the Windows performance counter frequency, using standard HTML and Javascript.
 This value can then be used to detect whether the code is being executed in a virtual machine, by detecting two specific frequencies commonly used in virtual but not physical machines.
 * **Human User Check**: Detects whether there is any "user" activity on the machine, such as the movement of the mouse cursor, non-default wallpaper, or recently opened Office files.
 If there is no human activity, the machine is suspected to be a virtualized machine and/or sandbox.
 Other items used to detect a user: mouse clicks (single/double), DialogBox, scrolling, color of background pixel, change in foreground window [[5]](#5).